Dooley is changing courses

 Roanoke lawyer Darrell Craft, who purchased the club in early January, said former professional Mark McKee had advised him shortly afterward that he was “moving in another direction.”

-Dooley had been a pro at Ballyhack in Roanoke prior to going to Hunting Hills.

-“Aaron was the very first person to send me a text congratulating me on the purchase of The Waterfront,” Craft said.
-“It wasn’t like I was head-hunting or anything, but he reached out to me.

-“Knowing I needed a pro, I kind of threw it out there to him that I was looking.
-I knew Aaron had spent time at the Greenbrier and the Pete Dye Golf Club in [Bridgeport] West Virginia.
+“Knowing I needed a pro, I kind of threw it out there to him that I was looking.”
+In its email to members, Hunting Hills noted that Dooley will remain at the club until the end of February and would work with director of instruction Bob Prang and other club officials on finding a successor. — Franklin News Post

-“At 41, he wasn’t looking at working for five years and being ready to retire, not that I would discriminate based on age.”